 Ways to do research as an undergraduate:

 4th year thesis project (a.k.a Honours project – IBIO 4521 and 4522.
 Worth 2.0 credits total).
 Thesis projects involve conducting a literature review, designing an experiment, submitting a research proposal, analyzing data, and presenting findings in a poster presentation and a publication-quality final report.
-UPDATE: Applications for a thesis student to start in September 2024 are now closed.
-Thank you to everyone who applied!
+UPDATE (December 2025): No positions currently open.

 Work Study program: paid, part-time research work (usually about 10 hours per week).
 Can occur in any semester, and I will likely have at least one Work Study position advertised in all fall and winter semesters.
 All work study positions in the lab will be advertised on the Experience Guelph jobs portal.
-UPDATE: I will likely be hiring two Work Study students for summer 2024 (these will be posted on the Experience Guelph website in spring 2024).
+UPDATE (December 2025): No positions currently open.

 PROSPECTIVE POSTDOCS

 I am always open to hearing from potential postdocs!
-However, because my ability to fund postdocs is currently limited, external funding (a fellowship) is usually required.
 If you’re interested, please send me an email outlining your research background and interests, potential project ideas, and any postdoc funding that you are eligible for (e.g., NSERC Postdoctoral Fellowship, Banting, Liber Ero).
 Please attach your CV!

 Important dates: